homenf/BouncyBall/README.md

 # BouncyBall
-A game like Flappy Bird
+Inspired by Flappy Bird
+Can run the code and play the game at p5js.org